 Echoing Dickens, for many in software security, it is the best of times and it is the worst of times.
 Every day brings literal front page news about software compromises resulting in massive data leaks.
-Meanwhile, the use of cloud-native technologies has meant that the variety and complexity of software being deployed has outstripped the ability of traditional security processes and tools to protect their organizations.
+Meanwhile, the use of cloud-native technologies has meant that the variety and complexity of the software being deployed has outstripped the ability of traditional security processes and tools to protect their organizations.
 Security is no longer an afterthought of the IT department but a board-level issue that can cost people their jobs when failures happen.

 The security domain is finding answers to these challenges with new practices like DevSecOps and “Shift Left” strategies.
 These responses address the challenges in the security domain in a similar way to how software developers addressed their velocity and scale issues: by focusing on people and processes.
-As a cultural practice, DevSecOps is about breaking down barriers between developers, product security, and operations teams so security becomes a shared responsibility and is factored into all parts of software lifecycle.
+As a cultural practice, DevSecOps is about breaking down barriers between developers, product security, and operations teams so security becomes a shared responsibility and is factored into all parts of the software lifecycle.
 Meanwhile, Shift Left is a posture that believes better security outcomes are achieved by being proactive in the development phase and enforcing best practices as early as possible.

 While recognizing that the ultimate challenges are often cultural and social, software tools and products can help drive change.
 But for the owner of the security budget, evaluating tools can be difficult, especially where traditionally the security team has only been called in post-hoc to the development of software or the operation of the platform.

 What follows are five key new areas to consider when looking at tools for DevSecOps.